LEGIONS OF THE IMPERIAL ROMAN EMPIRE

 10 Cohors = 1 Legio (+ 5200 men)

 LEGIO / LEGIONIS - meaning "conscription or chosen" in latin, was the term applied to the largest Roman Army unit, due to the fact that, during the early "Republican" Period, they were initially composed only of conscripted, "land-owning" Roman Citizens.
 The premise being that a land-owning citizen would fight more vigorously to defend his "holdings" and property.
 The term "Legion" dates to circa 400 BC.
 The early Republican Period Legions (up to c.
 300BC) were termed "Phalanx" Legions consisting of 3000 to 4000 men drawn into a unit six to eight ranks deep and some 500 men wide, with 300 calvary attached.
 The first four to six ranks called "hoplites" were heavily armed, while the last one or two ranks were termed "velites" and were only lightly armed.
 Marcus Furius Camillus is traditionally regarded as the great organizer of the legion army formation.
 Under Camillus, the hoplites were divided into three groups: the "hastati" (youngest men), the "principes" (prime middle-aged) and the "triarii" (oldest men).
 The later Republican Period "Manipular" Legion (c.
-300BC - 106BC) had 10 "Cohorts" with each Cohort being comprised of one "Maniple" (two Centuries) each of Hastati, Principes and Triarii; (total 3 Maniples - 480+ men) plus 120 Velites and a cavalry unit about 30 strong.
+300BC - 106BC) had 10 "Cohorts" with each Cohort being composed of one "Maniple" (two Centuries) each of Hastati, Principes and Triarii; (total 3 Maniples - 480+ men) plus 120 Velites and a cavalry unit about 30 strong.
 In Caesar's time, each legion had a Commander (Legato) responsible to the Senate plus six Tribunes, a Legate, a Prefect and 60 Centurions.

 The training was hard, with difficult drilling to prepare the soldier "legionaries" in shock tactics and rapid marches.
 The standard weapons were the javilin-spear (pilum) and the short thrusting sword (gladius).
 The "gladius", then in use by the Celt-Gauls, became the primary hand weapon after Scipio Africanus Major conquered Hispania (Spain) during the Second Punic War, circa 206 BC.
 The characteristic emblems of the legions were "eagles" carried on a standard and enscribed with "SPQR" (Senatus Populusque Quiritum Romanorum - The Senate and People of Rome).
 These Eagles were carried in triumph over the far reaches of the Empire for hundreds of years and upon the Legions rested, to a large extent, the Glory that was Rome.
 A legion would be disgraced if its Eagle had been lost or captured in battle.